- What is campus work or federal work study?

 - How many hours can I work?

-While classes are in session, students are allowed to work 22.5hrs/week.
+While classes are in session, students are allowed to work 22 hours/week.

 During winter and summer break, students are allowed to work up to 8 hours a day, but a max total of 37.5 hours/week.
 Most awards will not support that many hours on a consistent basis, so please Keep Track of your hours so you do not exceed your total award.

 - Can I work more than I am awarded?

 Students aren’t allowed to work more than the amount they were awarded.
 The student employment office will send out an e-mail when student is getting close to finishing the amount awarded.

 Students can calculate and plan their hours using this formula: